vatsalaggarwal/blockchain-text-to-sql/README.md

 - Not lock users in - build open interfaces, but keep solving downstream painpoints they’ve in an open way, so there is no need for them to leave!

 If you’re solving any of these problems, I hope this helps you.

-# Overview

-NOTE: The code may not work, and we take no responsibility for the code and its effects in any way.

 ## Usage

 ```bash